markus456/lisp/README.md

 - Names are case-sensitive: `T` and `t` are not the same symbol and thus `(eq T t)` will raise an undefined symbol error.

-- Tail recursion is supported for the `if` function.
+- Tail recursion is supported for both branches of the `if` function and the last argument of the `progn` function.

 ### Special Forms (builtin functions)

 - `+`: Adds all the arguments together.

-- `-`: Subtracts all the arguments, can be used to negate numbers.
+- `-`: Subtracts all the values from the first one.
+If given only one argument, negates it.

 - `<`: Compares two numbers and returns `t` if the first one is less than the second one.